 My Photo Stream lets you import your most recent photos on other iCloud devices.
-Keep in mind that My Photo Stream doesn’t work with video.
+Keep in mind that My Photo Stream doesn’t work with video and Live Photos.

 iCloud keeps up to a thousand photos for a maximum of 30 days from the date they got saved in My Photo Stream.
 It’s great that My Photo Stream uploads don’t count against your iCloud storage.

-Photos added to My Photo Stream from other devices will appear in the All Photos tab within the Photos app, organized in Moments, Collections and Years.
-To see your photos on My Photo Stream, tap Photos → Albums → My Photo Stream, or go to Photos → Albums → My Photo Stream in Photos for Mac.
+Photos added to My Photo Stream from other devices will appear in the Photos app, organized in Moments, Collections and Years.
+To see your photos on My Photo Stream, tap Photos > Albums > My Photo Stream, or go to Photos > Albums > My Photo Stream in Photos for Mac.

 After turning My Photo Stream off, all its photos are removed from your device, including those that you have manually imported to your Camera roll.
 Photos from My Photo Stream on your other devices aren’t affected.

-It is therefore recommended that you save any My Photo Stream items that you wish to keep to your Camera roll before your turn My Photo Stream off.
+It is therefore recommended that you save any My Photo Stream items that you wish to keep to your Camera roll before you turn My Photo Stream off.

-To see your Google Account storage usage, go to https://myaccount.google.com/preferences, then go to Storage.
+To see your Google Account storage usage, go to Google One Storage.

 Related: Helpful resources for Google Photos